Deep Generative Spatiotemporal Engression for Probabilistic Forecasting of Epidemics: Proposed Methodology

 The spatial module operates in a sequence-to-sequence paradigm, utilizing a window of $p$ lagged time steps, $\textbf{Y}_{t-p+1:t}$, as the input at time $t$.
 At each time-step $t$, it processes the feature slice $\textbf{Y}_{t-p+1:t} \in \mathbb{R}^{p\times N\times D}$ and the adjacency matrix $A$, to produce a latent embedding $\textbf{Z}_{t-p+1:t} \in \mathbb{R}^{p\times N\times D'}$, where $D'$ is the dimension of the node features in the embedding domain.
 This transformation can be formally expressed as:

 where $\Theta_{GCN}$ represents the learnable weight matrix of the GCN layers.
 The function $f_{GCN}$ is typically a composition of graph convolution operations that propagate and transform node features across the graph, allowing each node's resulting representation to be informed by its local spatial context.
-To maintain localization and efficiency, GCNs approximate polynomial filters using a first-order Chebyshev expansion (\cite{kipf2016semi}).
+To maintain localization and efficiency, GCNs approximate polynomial filters using a first-order Chebyshev expansion \citep{kipf2017semisupervised}.
 For an input signal $\textbf{Y}_t \in \mathbb{R}^{N\times D}$, the graph convolution is defined as: where $\theta_0, \theta_1$ are shared filter weights, $L$ is the graph Laplacian, $\lambda_{\max}$ is its largest eigenvalue, and $I_N$ is the identity matrix of order $N$.
-By stacking $K$ such layers and adhering to a neural message passing framework (\cite{gilmer2017neural}), the model generates spatial embeddings.
-Each node $i$ updates its representation $h_t^{i,(k)}$ through 1-hop mean aggregation of its neighborhood $\mathcal{N}(i)$ and its own prior state (\cite{panja2026stgcn}): where $f_t^{(k)}$ is the activation function and $\Theta_t^{(k)}$ and $B_t^{(k)}$ are learnable parameters.
-The final spatiotemporal representation $Z_t^i$ is produced by a fully connected layer following the $K^{th}$ iteration.
-The resultant embedding matrix, $\textbf{Z}_t = \left[Z^1_t, \ldots, Z^N_t\right]^\top \in \mathbb{R}^{N\times D'}$, thereby captures information from the $(K-1)$-order neighborhood of each node combined with their temporal information.
+By stacking $K$ such layers and adhering to a neural message passing framework \citep{gilmer2017neural}, the model generates spatial embeddings.
+Each node $i$ updates its representation $h_t^{i,(k)}$ through 1-hop mean aggregation of its neighborhood $\mathcal{N}(i)$ and its own prior state \citep{panja2026stgcn}: